Absolute profinite rigidity, direct products, and finite presentability: Constructing Grothendieck pairs: the last step for Theorem

 \section{Constructing Grothendieck pairs: the last step for Theorem \ref{t:main}}

 We would like to apply Theorem \ref{t2:lots-of-P} to the fundamental groups of arbitrary Seifert fibre spaces over the base orbifolds $S^2(p,q,r)$ listed in (\ref{list-top}).
 More specifically, in the notation of Theorem \ref{t2:lots-of-P}, we would like to take $\Delta= \Delta(p,q,r)$ and $G=\G = \pi_1M$.
 But we cannot do this because $H_1(M,\Z)$, although finite, is not trivial.
-Instead, we have to identify a suitable intermediate group $\Lambda$ with finite abelianization and with $H_2(\Lambda,\Z)=0$ so that $\Lambda$ maps onto a non-elementary hyperbolic group and $G=\pi_1M$ maps onto a subgroup of finite index in $\G$.
-In this section we shall introduce a device that allows us to achieve this for infinitely many Seifert fibred spaces over each of the orbifolds in (\ref{list-top}).
-In this section our main concern is with \SFS over $S^2(3,3,4),\ S^2(3,3,6)$ and $S^2(2,5,5)$.
+Instead, we look for an auxiliary group $\Lambda$ with finite abelianisation and with $H_2(\Lambda,\Z)=0$ so that $\Lambda$ maps onto a non-elementary hyperbolic group and $\pi_1M$ maps onto a subgroup of finite index in $[\Lambda,\Lambda]$.
+In this section we shall introduce a device that will allow us to achieve this for infinitely many Seifert fibred spaces over each of the orbifolds in (\ref{list-top}).
+Our main focus will be on the Seifert fibred spaces over $S^2(3,3,4),\ S^2(3,3,6)$ and $S^2(2,5,5)$.
 The following theorem completes the proof of Theorem \ref{t:main}.

 \begin{theorem} If $\Pi$ is the fundamental group of a \SFS whose base orbifold is $S^2(3,3,4),\ S^2(3,3,6)$ or $S^2(2,5,5)$, then there are infinitely many, pairwise non-isomorphic, finitely generated groups $P\hookrightarrow \Pi\times \Pi$ such that the inclusion induces an isomorphism $\wh{P}\cong \wh{\Pi\times \Pi}$. \end{theorem}